A New York Times article,...

 There are many players involved in the J-1 visa process.
 One of these players may be the attorney, but what role does the attorney have?
 Through this experience of handling many cases represented by attorneys, the International Exchange Center has found that there are three basic levels of involvement:

-In addition to the responsibilities taken on by The Starter, The Supporter will also assist the J-1 applicant in preparing for, and understanding, their interview at the Consulate.
+The Supporter: In addition to the responsibilities taken on by The Starter, The Supporter will also assist the J-1 applicant in preparing for, and understanding, their interview at the Consulate.
 The Supporter may also help the J-1 applicant in completing the DS-160 form.